6 Tips to Help You Plan for Next Tax Season Now (411 x 600)

 We don’t expect you will cannonball into tax planning this second, but below are six tips to help you get your tax feet wet for next season and ensure you get your biggest tax refund yet, next year.

-Contributing to charity or donating goods can reduce your tax liability when you file your taxes next year.
-When deciding where to donate to, if you would like to get a tax deduction, you’ll want to narrow your search to charities that are considered not for profit 501(c)(3) charitable organizations.
+3. Make charitable donations before the end of the year.
+Contributing to charity or donating goods can reduce your taxes when you file next year.
+When deciding where to donate to, if you can itemize your deductions and you would like to get a tax deduction, you’ll want to narrow your search to charities that are considered not for profit 501(c)(3) charitable organizations.
 You can check to see if your charitable organization of choice is listed as an IRS qualified exempt organization.
 To keep track and value your charitable giving or donated items throughout the year, use TurboTax Its Deductible.
 The app will help accurately value and track your donations and easily import the relevant information into TurboTax when it is time to file.

-Under the Inflation Reduction Act signed into law in August 2022, solar energy credit increases to 30% if you purchased residential energy efficiency property like solar panels and solar water heaters between January 1, 2022 through December 31, 2023.
-There are also credits for electric vehicles purchased starting January 1, 2023 under the Clean Vehicle Credit
+6. Go solar and energy efficient: Under the Inflation Reduction Act signed into law in August 2022, solar energy credit increased from 26% of your purchase to 30% if you purchased residential energy efficiency property like solar panels and solar water heaters between January 1, 2022 through December 31, 2032.
+There are also credits for electric vehicles under the Clean Vehicle Credit

 If you still need to file your 2023 taxes, don’t worry about knowing tax laws and tax forms.
 No matter what moves you made last year, TurboTax will make them count on your taxes.
 Whether you want to do your taxes yourself or have a TurboTax expert file for you, we’ll make sure you get every dollar you deserve and your biggest possible refund – guaranteed.